 One needn’t fumble around to find guidance on what the proper role of women is, however, once one rejects the feminist paradigm I’ve just described.

-This description of woman’s role, which is based on the teachings of the Catholic Church prior to Vatican II, sums things up quite nicely:
+This description of woman’s role, which is based on the teachings of the Catholic Church prior to Vatican II, sums things up well:

 The woman is the companion God created from man to prevent him from being alone.
 She was created to influence man, not to command him or have equal powers to him.
 She received the complementary and irreplaceable mission of giving birth to other men, but she does not have the mission to govern other men and rule over creation.
 She should have an important voice in the decisions of the family life; however, as a rule, she should not exercise a role in public affairs.
 (Atila Sinke Guimarães, Bird’s Eye View of the News, Tradition In Action, May 2016)

-This is the politically incorrect truth no one dare say—if it is recognized at all—even some fervent Catholic “traditionalists.”
+This is the politically incorrect truth no one dare say—if it is recognized at all—even by fervent Catholic “traditionalists.”

 There are exceptions to this guide for woman’s role—mainly found in past epochs—such as Isabella of Spain—and we should celebrate such exceptions.
 But exceptions prove the rule.